This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

-My recipe for Bone-in Slow Cooked Prime Rib is the best prime rib recipe!
-With just 4 ingredients and 10 minutes of simple prep, I'll show you how to make a slow-cooked prime rib in the oven that will be the perfect centerpiece for your holiday table.
-This is truly the best Prime Rib recipe you will ever make!
+Get ready to try the Best Prime Rib Recipe of your life!
+With just four ingredients and 10 minutes of simple prep, I'll show you how to slow-roast prime rib in the oven that will be the perfect centerpiece for your Christmas dinner.
+It's easy enough for beginners and so deliciously tender!

 - What is slow-cooked prime rib?